sean-smith/scale-out-computing-on-aws/docs/index.md

 ## Centralized user-management
 Customers [can create unlimited LDAP users and groups](tutorials/manage-ldap-users/).
 By default Scale-Out Computing on AWS includes a default LDAP account provisioned during installation as well as a "Sudoers" LDAP group which manage SUDO permission on the cluster.

+## Automatic backup
+Scale-Out Computing on AWS [automatically backup your data](security/backup-restore-your-cluster/) with no additional effort required on your side.

 ## Support for network licenses
 Scale-Out Computing on AWS [includes a FlexLM-enabled script which calculate the number of licenses](tutorials/job-licenses-flexlm) for a given features and only start the job/provision the capacity when enough licenses are available.